HarshadaDeokar317/Dockerpipeline/README.md

 # Dockerpipeline

-added webhook so on any push event it will trigger build in jenkins
+Added webhook so on any push event it will trigger build in jenkins